EKON-YAZILIM/ServicesDAO/README.md

 	-	Everyone can vote here.
 	-	The job is approved or rejected according to the votes cast.

+### Reputation History
+-	On this page, you can find all the details about your reputation. <br>

+### Payment History
+-	On this page, you can find all the details about the payments.

 ## Develop
 All applications can be built and run in their own docker containers with the following command;